 The Hooga Health Clip-On Light is the best choice for those who do a lot of reading before bed.
 Blue light, a high-energy wavelength commonly emitted from electronic screens and devices, can be harsh on the eyes.
 The Hooga light claims to be 99.94% free of blue light, and our testers found its 1600K amber-colored hue to feel pleasantly soothing for the eyes after long days in front of computer screens.
 Its simple design was easy to clip onto our books or eBooks without adding too much bulk, and it was lightweight enough that we would choose it to take with us on weekend getaways or overnight trips.

-The DEWENWILS USB Rechargeable book light took us by surprise by being an unlikely frontrunner in our collection.
+The Dewenwils USB Rechargeable book light took us by surprise by being an unlikely frontrunner in our collection.
 The tiny compact light slips between the pages of your favorite book with a thin metal clip, and its small head swivels left and right to shine its light in the direction you choose.
-Other clip-on lights had larger bases that made clipping them to paperback books awkward.
-The DEWENWILS is slim and light enough to use with all kinds of small to medium-sized books and is portable enough to take wherever you and your book may go.
+Other clip-on lights have larger bases that make clipping them to paperback books awkward.
+The Dewenwils is slim and light enough to use with all kinds of small to medium-sized books and is portable enough to take wherever you and your book may go.
 It also has the bonus feature of a built-in USB, so it can be plugged into the closest charging port or computer.
 This is a very welcome feature in such a small package.

-While a very non-traditional booklight, the Glocusent LED Neck Light's wearable design is easy to use, requires no attachment to a book, has many light adjustment settings, and is useful for more tasks than just book-reading.
+While a very non-traditional booklight, the Glocusent LED Neck Light has a wearable design that is easy to use, requires no attachment to a book, has many light adjustment settings, and is useful for more tasks than just book-reading.
 The flexible gooseneck arms have an LED light on each end and can be adjusted to any angle.
-Each light has three brightness settings that can be adjusted individually, and there is an additional button on the neck that allows the user to change the light quality from "cool white" (6000K), "warm white" (4000K), to "yellow" (3000K).
+Each light has three brightness settings that can be adjusted individually, and there is an additional button on the neck that allows the user to change the light quality from cool white (6000K), warm white (4000K), to yellow (3000K).